 The Group Executive Board should disclose events and circumstances that may impact the Group's and the Company's ability to continue as a going concern in the financial statements.

-The Supervisory Board is responsible for overseeing the Group's and the Company's financial reporting process.
+The supervisory board is responsible for overseeing the company's financial reporting process.

 Our responsibilities for the audit of the financial statements